 Making Progress Through Connections

 There are many questions that remain concerning California’s large spike in alcohol-related ED incidents.
 At the same time, there are many theories and great suggestions put forth from researchers and government health agencies about this growing nationwide trend.

 We may not be able to identify exactly why this is happening, but we do know that it is happening.
 Now, all we can do is properly react to the situation at hand.
 We know that people in our state need help.
 By looking at the data and paying attention to which groups of people are being affected by these incidents, both addiction treatment centers and government agencies can respond with proper resource allocation.

 Together, we can support one another in seeking the benefits to quitting drinking and gaining the opportunity to make a difference in lives.

 Get Treatment For Alcohol Use Disorder at Pathways Recovery

 At Pathways Recovery, we care deeply about each client who comes into our program and treat them as the unique individual that they are.
 We know that in our state, there are clearly many people struggling with alcohol addiction and dependency, and we’re here to support our local community every step of the way.

 Our facility is created to be as home-like as possible to ensure the comfort of every client and welcome every person as if it were your own home.
-In addition, our holistic approach to treatment takes into account the mental, physical, and spiritual well-being of our clients.
+In addition, our holistic approach with holistic alcohol treatment takes into account the mental, physical, and spiritual well-being of our clients.
 Our well-rounded approach to treatment is not rigid, but flexible and invites our clients to actively participate and engage.